Angel1os/Payment-Integration---YC/README.md

 # Payment-Integration---YC
-This exercise is to integrate yelloq card payment api in a demo application
+This exercise is to integrate yellow card payment api in a demo application